hperryman504/sample-projects/README.md

 # sample-projects
-This is a collection of projects developed by me on my journey to become an expert at Java.
+This is a collection of projects developed by me on my journey to become a Java expert.